Phone: (713) 526-1049

 We provide dance training in all styles of dance to people of all ages and skill levels.
 Starting at $65/hr.
 Call to book us today!

-Empowered girls ages 6-16 and their families get and stay fit by incorporating dance into their daily routine.
+Empowered girls and their families get and stay fit by incorporating dance into their daily routine.
 Dance Houston works in partnership with a team of professional counselors, nutritionists and nurses to provide guidance for healthy lifestyles through nutritional counseling, daily exercise, and fun!

 Classes are offered in 7-week courses and are refreshed with new music and moves for each group.
 Styles taught include hip-hop, salsa, bollywood, and ballet.
 Participants develop strength, flexibility, endurance, and positive body images.
 Classes focus on self-esteem, social skills, and physical fitness.